Mdsomratakbor/C--Tutorial/C# Queue.md

 `Let's look at the operations available for the Queue collection in more detail.`

 **Declaration of the Queue**

 `The declaration of a Queue is provided below.
 A Queue is created with the help of the Queue Data type.
 The "new" keyword is used to create an object of a Queue.
 The object is then assigned to the variable qt.`

 <pre>Queue qt = new Queue()</pre>

 **Adding elements to the Queue**

 `The enqueue method is used to add an element onto the queue.
 The general syntax of the statement is given below.`

 <pre>Queue.enqueue(element)<pre>

+**Removing elements from the queue**

+`The dequeue method is used to remove an element from the queue.
+The dequeue operation will return the first element of the queue.
+The general syntax of the statement is given below`

+<pre>Queue.dequeue()</pre>